mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 Defining which test classes are run is handled by the `tests` variable, and the test results can be written to the output directory defined above.
 The `dates` variable gives you the option of spot-checking just certain dates in your time range.

 Please note that there are tests available in ESTA for PMEDS and NetCDF output files respectively.
-Because the NetCDF format does not contain EIC information, there are fewer testing options than there are for NetCDF files.
+Because the NetCDF format does not contain EIC information, there are fewer testing options than there are for PMEDS files.

 ### Misc

-The miscellaneous section is just what is sounds like.
+The miscellaneous section is just what it sounds like.
 In the case of the default config files, the miscellaneous section is used for input files that are shared between different processing steps.

     [Misc]
     vtp2eic: input/defaults/emfac2014/vtp2eic.py